UK Shared Prosperity Fund

 Rural England Prosperity Fund

-For any queries in relation to UKSPF or REPF, please contact us at UKSPF@newark-sherwooddc.gov.uk.
+For any other queries in relation to UKSPF or REPF, please contact us at UKSPF@newark-sherwooddc.gov.uk.

 Please find our privacy notice here: UKSPF Privacy Notice [122kb]